variani/pulmon/README.md

 * R code: [examples/R](examples/R)

+## References

+* [Ziyatdinov2014]: The first data analysis of the data set was presented in (Ziyatdinov et al., 2014), and the results reported there should be considered as a reference.
+The study aimed to characterize and explore the sensor signals in response to the modulated gas flow at a fixed respiration frequency.
+It was expected to confirm a superior performance of the proposed system under the gas flow modulation on the early detection scenario.

 ## Note

 To be able to run the code, one needs to download the data files `rawdata.csv.gz` and `features.csv` from the UCI Machine Learning Repository website and save them to a local folder named `dat/`.

+  [Ziyatdinov2014]: http://www.sciencedirect.com/science/article/pii/S0925400514010703 "Ziyatdinov, A., Fonollosa, J., Fernández, L., Gutiérrez-Gálvez, A., Marco, S., & Perera, A. (2014).
+Bioinspired Early Detection through Gas Flow Modulation in Chemo-Sensory Systems.
+Sensors and Actuators B: Chemical.
+In press."